Missouri River will remain high because of water from dams

 OMAHA, Neb.
-(AP) - The amount of water being released into the lower Missouri River will remain at a high level because of all the rain that fell in the area over the last month.
+(AP) - The amount of water being released into the lower Missouri River from upstream dams will remain at a high level for several months because of recent heavy rain and remaining snowpack.

-The Corps' John Remus says the amount of water being released into the river is more than twice the average for this time of year.
+The Army Corps of Engineers says it expects water releases from reservoirs on the Missouri to be above average through the summer and possibly until November.

-That may worsen flooding downstream because many levees were damaged by flooding in March.
+That may worsen flooding downstream, where many levees have been damaged due to recent high water.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.